-Number, Relations and Functions 10 (NRF)

-Prerequisite: Math 9

-Description: This course lays the foundation for further work with algebra, relations and functions.
-The concepts and skills around factoring, square and cube roots, irrational numbers, powers, and the multiplication of polynomial expressions are explored and practiced.
-The relationships between numbers in data and graphical form are interpreted and explained with reference to concrete situations.
-Linear relationships are explored in detail - slope, ways to represent linear relationships, characteristics when graphed, algebraic and functional notation, calculations of distance and midpoint, and methods of solving systems of equations.
+Geometry, Measurement and Finance 10 (GMF) Number, Relations and Functions 10 (NRF) Prerequisite: Math 9 Prerequisite: Math 9 Description: Using algebra, spatial reasoning and problem-solving Description: This course lays the foundation for further work strategies, students explore a variety of topics related to financial with algebra, relations and functions.
+The concepts and skills mathematics and mathematics of shape and space.
+Unit pricing, around factoring, square and cube roots, irrational currency exchange, income and credit options are explored in relanumbers, powers, and the multiplication of polynomial tion to student experience.
+The Pythagorean theorem, expressions are explored and practiced.
+The relationships primary trigonometric ratios, and an understanding of angles and between numbers in data and graphical form are interpreted parallel and perpendicular lines are used to solve problems.
+Both and explained with reference to concrete situations.
+Linear the metric and imperial systems of measurement are used to explore relationships are explored in detail-slope, ways to represent the geometry of 2-D and 3-D shapes. linear relationships, characteristics when graphed, algebraic and functional notation, calculations of distance and midpoint,